imAIgene-Dream3D/BGT/README.md

 ##  Modules

-### (1) T cell behavioral dynamics module
+### (1) Evaluation of super-engager population dynamics in co-culture

 This module focuses on analyzing T-cell engagement dynamics, particularly highlighting the activity within cluster 9—representative of super-engagers.
 It enables a detailed comparison between CD4 and CD8 T-cells' engagement over time in co-culture experiments, visualizing the engagement percentage of T-cells in the super-engager state across various time points.
+[This analysis](https://github.com/AlievaRios/BGT/blob/dev_avi/scripts/Timepoint_graph.R) marks the time window during which the super-engager population is most discernible, aiding in the accurate prediction of the timepoint for T cell separation.
+The classified_tcell_track_data.rds file, encompassing the classified behavioral data for T cells, alongside the determined starting point of imaging (imaging time), are critical inputs for this analysis.
+These parameters should be incorporated into the provided BGT_config template within the simulation settings section.
+It is imperative that these are accurate and representative of your specific experimental setup.

 #### Configuration
 Before running the module, ensure the config file (`config_template.yml`) is correctly set up with your specific parameters, including: